This mac & cheese recipe only uses a few ingredients one of which is uncooked pasta. Make this easy comfort food in your slow cooker.

 Technically you can make mac & cheese out of any type of pasta but some are better suited than others.
 Stay away from thin pastas like linguine & spaghetti.
 Macaroni elbows are probably the most popular choice but you can also use cavatappi, rotini, or shells.
 I have not tried this using wheat pasta or gluten-free pasta.
 While they should work, unfortunately I cannot say for sure because I have not made this recipe using anything but regular pasta.

 What Type Of Cheese To Use

 I kept it simple and used all cheddar cheese.
 If you’re going to use something other than cheddar, use a cheese that’s not too strong but also melts well.
 If you have a preferred cheese blend that you like for your macaroni & cheese, feel free to swap it in here.
 Gruyère, fontina, or a combination of cheeses are all excellent choices.
 I used 16 ounces of cheese.
 If you like your mac & cheese extra cheesy, use more cheese.
 If you’re not sure, you can always stir in more cheese when the dish is done cooking.
 The slow cooker will be so hot that the extra cheese will melt in easily.

 My Mother uses a combination of milk and evaporated milk.
-I used all almond milk.
+I use a milk (almond milk) and heavy whipping cream.
 You can use your preferred milk.
-“You don’t need a lot of salt, cheese has salt” that’s what my Mom said as a result, I only use a pinch of salt here.
-But I’ve been told that I sometimes under-salt food so you can use more than a pinch.
-I also only used 1 tbsp of ghee.
+“You don’t need a lot of salt, cheese has salt” that’s what my Mom said as a result, I only use 1/2 tsp of salt.
+But I’ve been told that I sometimes under-salt food so you can use more.
+I also only used 2 tbsp of butter.
 I say only because I know people tend to add a lot more butter to their mac & cheese.
 So again, if you want more butter, add more butter.
-I found 1 tbsp to be enough.
+I found 2 tbsp to be enough.

 - 16 ounces cheddar cheese, shredded